MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-Mailbox.md

 ### -Monitoring
 This parameter is available only in on-premises Exchange.

-The Monitoring switch is required to return monitoring mailboxes in the results.
+The Monitoring switch specifies whether to return only monitoring mailboxes in the results.
 You don't need to specify a value with this switch.

 Monitoring mailboxes are associated with managed availability and the Exchange Health Manager service, and have a RecipientTypeDetails property value of MonitoringMailbox.